-The ARP 2600’s influence can still be heard in many forms of popular music today.
-Many modern synthesizers and software plugins are modeled after the ARP 2600, and its unique sound continues to be used in a wide variety of music genres.
-The ARP 2600 is considered a classic synthesizer and a pioneer in the world of electronic music.
+The MPC’s influence can still be heard in many forms of popular music today.
+Many modern drum machines and samplers are modelled after the MPC, and its unique sound and capabilities continue to be used in a wide variety of music genres.
+The MPC is considered a classic instrument and a pioneer in the world of electronic and hip-hop music production.

-The ARP 2600 synthesizer was a major step forward in the development of electronic instruments.
-Its combination of versatility and power made it an instant classic, and its influence can still be heard in many forms of music today.
-The ARP 2600 was a powerful tool for musicians and composers of the 1970s and beyond, and it will continue to be a source of inspiration for generations to come.
-Many musicians and producers today still use the ARP 2600 in their setups, either the original units or modern reissues, as a testament to its enduring legacy.
+The Akai MPC was a major step forward in the development of electronic instruments.
+Its combination of sampling capabilities, sequencing, and manipulation made it an instant classic, and its influence can still be heard in many forms of music today.
+The MPC was a powerful tool for musicians and producers of the late 20th century, and it will continue to be a source of inspiration for generations to come.
+Many musicians and producers today still use the MPC in their setups, either the original units or modern reissues, as a testament to its enduring legacy.